A Hierarchy for Effective Strategic Planning

 Does your team use the same definitions for planning?
 Check in.
 Building consensus on strategic priorities can only happen when we speak the same language.

-As 2022 winds to a close, has your organization reviewed progress on strategic priorities?
+Has your organization reviewed progress on strategic priorities?
 Is it time for a refresh of your strategic plan?

 Related posts: